-Steve Miklos was elected to the Folsom City Council in November 1994.
+Steve Miklos was elected to the Folsom City Council in November 1994 and currently serves as mayor.
 He previously served as mayor in 1998, 1999, 2000, 2001, 2003, 2004, 2005, 2009, 2013 and 2016; and as vice mayor in 1996, 1997, 2008, 2012 and 2015.

 In recent years, Steve served as chairman of the Local Agency Formation Commission (LAFCO) and chairman of the Folsom Redevelopment Agency Board.
+He is a director and former chair of the Sacramento Area Council of Governments (SACOG).
 He also served as chair of the Sacramento Transportation Authority, the Folsom El Dorado County JPA and the Capital Southeast Connector JPA.

 Steve recognizes the importance of providing recreational opportunities within the city limits and has been a long-time advocate for Folsom’s public parks, extensive trail network and open space.
 He helped negotiate the dedication of more than 47 acres of open space donated to the City in the Humbug-Willow Creek corridor, endorsed the construction of the Folsom Aquatics Center and the Empire Ranch Golf Course, and supported the building of the Georgia Murray Library building, the Senior and Arts Center at 48 Natoma, and the Folsom Sports Complex.
 He also launched Folsom’s Community Service Day, the popular Mayor’s Cup Golf Tournament to raise funds for The Cave Teen Centers, started the annual Mayor’s Ride to the Capitol during May is Bike Month, and developed the Art-in-the Mayor’s Office program.